 - Bunions and hammertoes

-Understanding the triggers and taking a preventative approach to how you maintain your feet can go a long way to ensuring your feet don’t get in the way of a long and successful career.
+Understanding the triggers and taking a preventative approach to how you maintain your feet – and the shoes you wear – can go a long way to ensuring your feet don’t get in the way of a long and successful career.

-– Wear supportive shoes – choose shoes with lower heels, good arch support and seek custom foot orthotics to perfectly match the contour of your feet.
+- Choose work shoes carefully – opt for shoes with lower heels, good arch support and if you experience any problems, seek custom foot orthotics (as opposed to just the cushioning one-size-fits-all type of insole) to perfectly match the contour of your feet and give you the best support and protection well into the future

-– Keep flexible – changing positions regularly helps to avoid straining one specific muscle group more than another.
+- Stay mobile – changing positions regularly helps to avoid straining one specific muscle group more than another.
 Strike a balance between moving around the office and sitting down and resting.
+It’s also great for your circulation!

-– Stretch, stretch, stretch – stopping at regular intervals to stretch, relax and lengthen muscles can help to avoid stiff and painful muscles.
+- Stretch, stretch, stretch – stopping at regular intervals to stretch, relax and lengthen muscles can help to avoid stiffness and pain – and may help to ease your end-of-day aches

-– Do your homework – your skin mirrors what is happening underneath it, so wash your feet regularly and inspect them for corns, calluses and changes to your nails.
+- Do your homework – your skin mirrors what is happening beneath it, so wash your feet regularly and inspect them for corns, calluses and changes to your nails.
+Don’t forget to check between the toes, too!

-– Seek advice – podiatrists can assess your feet and recommend footwear to provide better support in the workplace and a management plan to prevent injury.
+- Don’t delay getting help – your local My FootDr podiatrist can assess your feet and recommend optimum footwear based on your job and your foot type to provide better support in the workplace, as well as a management plan to prevent injury